rkushol/DAMS/README.md

 # DAMS
 Domain Adaptation of MRI Scanners as an alternative to MRI harmonization

-The paper has been accepted for the presentation at 5th MICCAI Workshop on Domain Adaptation and Representation Transfer (DART)
+The paper has been accepted for presentation at the 5th MICCAI Workshop on Domain Adaptation and Representation Transfer (DART).

 Download the slide of the presentation [DART_Rafsanjany_Kushol.pdf](https://github.com/rkushol/DAMS/files/12877285/DART_Rafsanjany_Kushol.pdf)